kkkbird/qlog/readme.md

 * via File: yes
 * via ENV: yes
 * via FLAG: no, only support set default `logger.formatter.name`, hooks' formatter cannot be set via flag

+### special formaater options

+#### prettycaller

+if set and formatter has field `CallerPrettyfier`, caller info will call predefined caller pretty function to output caller info.
+Only available when `reportcaller` is true

+valid options are listed below

+* omitfunc
+* truncated

 ### NullFormatter